 I used Bosc pears here.
 They soften while baking but still hold their shape.
 I like that they’re not mushy and still have a nice texture.

-According to this article from Spruce Eats, Bosc is their best recommendation.
+According to this article from Spruce Eats, Bosc are the best pears.
 Anjou pears do well for baking, as well as Concorde and French butter pears.

 More Breakfast and Brunch Ideas